NarcolepticCoder/ResolveITTemp/README.md

 `npm init -y`

-`npm install express sqlite3 body-parser cors bcrypt`
+`npm install express sqlite3 body-parser cors bcrypt speakeasy qrcode`

 # 2. Download the Zip File for all the code from the GitHub Repo, and then extract the contents to a dedicated spot.
 ![image](https://github.com/user-attachments/assets/a96aa9ea-5f0c-4807-a559-f668a22ad025)